Yukaii/n8n-intelligence/docs/prd.md

 #### 3.6. **RAG (Retrieval-Augmented Generation)**
 -  The backend or AI prompt layer will:
+  - Use vector embeddings of node definitions (created via scripts like `scripts/embed-and-vectorize.ts`) for semantic search.
-  - Retrieve relevant node definitions and parameter info based on user prompt.
+  - Retrieve relevant node definitions and parameter info based on user prompt similarity (using scripts like `scripts/query-vectorize.ts`).
   - Provide this context to the AI for more accurate and context-aware workflow generation.

 #### 3.7. **Default Node List**
--  The app ships with a default node list (from the latest official n8n release) for use when no endpoint is configured.
+-  The app ships with a default node list located at `worker/data/defaultNodes.json` (from a recent official n8n release) for use when no endpoint is configured.
--  This list is also used to supplement node information for the AI prompt.
+-  This list is also used to supplement node information for the AI prompt and potentially for the RAG vector store.

 ---